cdowd/twosamples/README.md

 Anderson-Darling test starts from the Cramer-Von Mises logic.
 However, they note that some points on the joint ECDF are higher variance than others.
-Because there is more noise in those observations, they should recieve a lower weight.
+Because there is more noise in those observations, they should receive a lower weight.
 More than that, we can even describe the ‘optimal’ weighting function – it is closely related to the joint ECDF - G.